F.A.Q

 • Get lens leashes because as dorky as they are, you will spend so much money on lost lens caps without them.

 • Ask for what you want.
-You need work, bands need photos, and you can help each other.
+You need work, artists need photos, and you can help each other.
 This industry is competitive, but I promise that there are more people trying to help you than step on your toes.
 Everyone in music started out exactly where you are, so when they see you, they see themselves—this is true of myself as well.
 I’ve accomplished a lot in my brief time in this occupation, but I’m still very much a newbie, and I frequently find myself asking for help (and receiving it).

 • My biggest piece of advice and personal mantra is: be kind and work hard.
 Be kind to everyone you meet in your career, from the security guard who was a dick to you, to the fan behind the barricade who dropped her bag, to the artists you will inevitably let crash on your couch, to artist PR reps, because that kindness will come back to you.